9 Styles of Windows

 Like fixed windows, transoms are most often used in combination with other windows, and can be either venting or fixed units.

 They typically are installed above or below the room’s primary windows.
-They help give the illusion of larger windows, allow in more light and, if venting units, may increase airflow.
+They help create the illusion of larger windows, allow in more light and, in the case of venting units, they may increase airflow.
 Transom windows are available in many different shapes, including square, rectangular, half-circle and elliptical.

 Custom Windows / Combinations